Arab Crossroads Studies (ACS-UH)

 • Crosslisted with: Political Science

-ACS-UH 1611JX Politics of Heritage in the Arabian Peninsula (4 Credits)
+ACS-UH 1611JX Politics of Heritage in the Arab World (3 Credits)

 Typically offered January term

-How does one reckon with difficult pasts?
-How is “the past” preserved, recovered, commemorated, embodied, erased, marketed, and consumed in the Arabian Peninsula?
-This course examines the presence and significance of the past in the national imagination, state-building projects, and everyday life within the region.
+Politics of Heritage in the Arab World: How does one reckon with difficult pasts?
+How is "the past" preserved, recovered, commemorated, embodied, erased, marketed, and consumed in Arab-majority countries?
+This course examines the presence and significance of the past in the national imagination, state-building projects, and everyday life in the MENA region.
 Drawing on anthropological and historical scholarship, community-based engagements, and ethnographic assignments, we study the politics of heritage, history, and collective memory through an exploration of embodied and gendered memories; structural nostalgia; invented traditions; national commemorations; museums; archaeological sites; contested sites; and the construction and destruction of tangible, intangible, and World Heritage.
 We analyze how the practice of heritage utilizes historical materials, expressions, and entanglements to assemble and mobilize a more sustainable present in anticipation of growing resource scarcity and other uncertainties.
-And we come to recognize why heritage—always less about the preserved past than it is about the emergent future—is a form of political engagement with the world’s most critical and imminent concerns.
-Field Trips include day trips within the UAE.
-Note: Pending feasible international travel conditions, flight availability and other considerations, the course includes a regional academic seminar with camping to Socotra Island or to Oman.
+And we come to recognize why heritage - always less about the preserved past than it is about the emergent future - is a form of political engagement with the world's most critical and imminent concerns.
+This field colloquium includes a regional seminar on Socotra Island, where we will camp and enjoy a digital detox.
+This course includes a regional academic seminar to Socotra.
+This course will be offered in January-Term 2025.

 Grading: Ugrd Abu Dhabi Graded